trackerproject/trackeR/README.md

 -   Plot principal components of distribution/concentration profiles.
 -   Ridgeline (or joy) plots for distribution/concentration prifiles.

-Dashboard: - `trackeR_app()` launches a dashboard that gives access to many of **trackeR**’s capabilities and provides a workflow for loading and updating a training database within R.

 ### Installation

 Install the released version from CRAN: